turingschool/curriculum/source/projects/independent_project.markdown

 * Technologies: node.js, couchdb
 * Integrations: twitter, google maps
 * LivingSocial: takeout and delivery
-* Concept: Last-Minute Planning for Party
+* Concept: Last-Minute Get Together
 * Planning:

-  1. Problem: For poor party planners, show them where they can pick up food and party favors on a map.
-  2. Elevator: Find essentials for party near your house at the last hour
-  3. Core Features: It must be able to pull map information for food, cups, decoration, etc. I'll use takeout and delivery to give them food options.
+  no one likes to eat alone, even if time is short, you can still get together for fun

+  1. Problem: It is difficult to coordinate groups for an impromptu dinner party.
+Ease the situation by giving users the ability to send invites over twitter, and if enough people respond to it within a certain time, provide options for picking up party favors (food through takeout and delivery, decorations, etc.)

+  2. Elevator: No one likes eating alone, and no one likes last-minute planning.
+By using "PartyPlanner", you can send out an invite through twitter.
+If enough people do reply within a certain timeframe, receive recommendations on where to pick up food, decorations, etc; if enough people do not reply, no energy was wasted on setting up the party.

+  3. Core Features: It must allow users to signin and post using Twitter.
+To keep with the time branding, it must also have a countdown upon post.
+It must also consume replies to know if enough people have responded.
+Upon response, it must show possible places to pick up items around his or her area using google maps.

 ### Charles Strahan